SAP-samples/fsm-scheduling-samples/README.md

 # Known Issues
 - There are no known issues for the moment.

+# Supplements
+On top of the workbench application, you can also configure Business Rules to trigger reoptimization and avoid scenarios like overlapping jobs for a Technician.
+Refer to [business-rules](/business-rules) folder.

 # How to obtain support

 ## Product support